Three day Top End military experience

 In the afternoon, head to Stokes Hill Wharf, where you will find two attractions in one.
 The Bombing of Darwin Harbour is housed within the Royal Flying Doctor Service (RFDS) Tourist Facility.
 Don virtual reality headsets to relive the drama of the Bombing of Darwin Harbour that rocked Australia in 1942 – and be prepared to be shocked by the realism, as you feel you are in the thick of the action.
 Many of the experiences and stories of what happened that day are learnt through the most modern and exciting technology, all told beneath a full-size replica Japanese Zero aircraft hanging from the ceiling.

 Dig deeper into Darwin’s war history by visiting some more of the many reminders around town of Darwin’s war history.
 Start with the amazing World War II Oil Storage Tunnels, under the city’s cliffs on Kitchener Drive.
 This rabbit warren of tunnels, carved by hand by more than 400 men, but ultimately never used, now houses an interesting collection of black and white photographs of Darwin during the war.
-It’s simple but haunting, as you walk through the huge dimly lit tunnels, the longest of which stretches for 170 metres.
+It’s simple but haunting, as you walk through the huge dimly lit tunnels, the longest of which stretches for 170m.

 Overlooking Darwin Harbour at Bicentennial Park on The Esplanade, the Cenotaph is Darwin’s memorial to members of the armed services, rescue services, and civilian personnel who died serving their country in times of conflict.
 Flanking the Cenotaph, memorial plaques include dedications to the many who were killed in the World War II air raids.